Dwolla/v2-ach-api-docs/source/includes/_webhookSubscriptions.md

 ## List webhooks for a webhook subscription

-This section covers how to view all fired [webhooks](#webhooks) for a webhook subscription. **Note:** Dwolla will only guarantee access to webhook data through the API over a rolling 30-day period.
+This section covers how to view all fired [webhooks](#webhooks) for a webhook subscription.
+Webhook search is supported by passing in optional querystring parameters such as: `search` which represents a term to search on, `startDate` and `endDate`. **Note:** Dwolla will only guarantee access to webhook data through the API over a rolling 30-day period.

 ### HTTP request
 `GET https://api.dwolla.com/webhook-subscriptions/{id}/webhooks`